All Episodes

 And that's the only way it pays off for the taxpayers.

-They can start a new social program that's going to put us in the b and the red somewhere down the line.
+Don't tell me that the taxpayers benefit because the government gets so much money they can start a new social program that's going to put us in the red somewhere down the line.

-I just I that that's just another one of these insulting to your intelligence kind of statements.
+That's just another one of these insulting to your intelligence kind of statements.

-But I also tell you this.
+But I'll also tell you this.

 It isn't enough that the General Motors executives and the Ford execs and the Chrysler execs will agree to limit pay for executives.